djeada/Simulation-Covid/README.md

 <h1>Cooperativeness of the people</h1>
 Not everyone stays in quarantine.
-Every person has a Boolean field called cooperativeness associated with them.
+Every person has boolean field called cooperativeness associated with them.

 Cooperative people rarely live their homes and don't go far.